Woodstock, Ontario: Oxford Hotel

 The Hotel sits empty now and is available for purchase.
 There is a historical plaque on the building, recognizing its contributions to local history.

 Captain Andrew Drew House

 735 Rathbourne Ave.
 Built in 1833.
 Drew divided the eastern section of the town into town lots and formed the nucleus of this community.
 A plaque for Captain Andrew Drew, R.N., 1792–1878.
-Co-founder of Woodstock with Andrew Vansittart.
+Co-founder of Woodstock with Henry Vansittart.
 He led the loyalist forces, which destroyed the American steamer Caroline during the 1837 Rebellion.

 Hawkin's Chapel

 North of Park Row, west of Mill St. A movement to build a church for black people resulted in its construction in 1888.
 The church closed in 1985 when it was sold for a house.

 Hugh Richardson House

 419 Vincent St. Neo-classical style house built in 1849.
 The first owner, Hugh Richardson, was the presiding judge at the Louis Riel trial in 1885.
 Richardson was also the first reeve of Woodstock.